pingcap/docs/tikv-configuration-file.md

 ### `renew-interval`

 + The interval at which the locally cached timestamps are updated.
-+ At an interval of `renew-interval`, TiKV starts a batch of timestamp refresh and adjusts the number of cached timestamps according to the timestamp consumption in the previous period and the [`alloc-ahead-buffer`](#alloc-ahead-buffer-new-in-v640).
++ At an interval of `renew-interval`, TiKV starts a batch of timestamp refresh and adjusts the number of cached timestamps according to the timestamp consumption in the previous period and the setting of [`alloc-ahead-buffer`](#alloc-ahead-buffer-new-in-v640).
 If you set this parameter to too large a value, the latest TiKV workload changes are not reflected in time.
 If you set this parameter to too small a value, the load of PD increases.
 If the write traffic is strongly fluctuating, if timestamps are frequently exhausted, and if write latency increases, you can set this parameter to a smaller value.
 At the same time, you should also consider the load of PD.
 + Default value: `"100ms"`

 ### `renew-batch-min-size`

-+ The minimum number of a timestamp request.
++ The minimum number of TSOs in a timestamp request.
 + TiKV adjusts the number of cached timestamps according to the timestamp consumption in the previous period.
-If the requirement of TSO is low, TiKV reduces the request number of each TSO until it reaches `renew-batch-min-size`.
+If only a few TSOs are required, TiKV reduces the TSOs requested until the number reaches `renew-batch-min-size`.
 If large bursty write traffic often occurs in your application, you can set this parameter to a larger value as appropriate.
 Note that this parameter is the cache size for a single tikv-server.
 If you set the parameter to too large a value and the cluster contains many tikv-servers, the TSO consumption will be too fast.
 + In the **TiKV-RAW** \> **Causal timestamp** panel in Grafana, **TSO batch size** is the number of locally cached timestamps that has been dynamically adjusted according to the application workload.
 You can refer to this metric to adjust `renew-batch-min-size`.
 + Default value: `100`

 ### `renew-batch-max-size` <span class="version-mark">New in v6.4.0</span>

-+ The maximum number of a timestamp request.
++ The maximum number of TSOs in a timestamp request.
-+ In a default TSO physical time update interval, PD provides at most 262144 TSOs.
-When exceeding this number, PD does not handle TSO requests.
-This configuration item is used to avoid the TSO of PD being consumed which might have an impact on other businesses.
-If you increase the configuration item to improve high availability, you need to decrease the [`tso-update-physical-interval`](/pd-configuration-file.md#tso-update-physical-interval) at the same time to get enough TSO.
++ In a default TSO physical time update interval (`50ms`), PD provides at most 262144 TSOs.
+When requested TSOs exceed this number, PD provides no more TSOs.
+This configuration item is used to avoid exhausting TSOs and the reverse impact of TSO exhaustion on other businesses.
+If you increase the value of this configuration item to improve high availability, you need to decrease the value of [`tso-update-physical-interval`](/pd-configuration-file.md#tso-update-physical-interval) at the same time to get enough TSOs.
 + Default value: `8192`